HammadMohd/Inventory-Management-Power-Bi-Dashboard-/README.md

 # Inventory-Management-Power-Bi-Dashboard-

-This project provides Inventory Management using Power BI, useful for Warehouse/ In-plant Inventory Managers to effectively control the Inventory levels and also maintain the Service Levels.
+This project provides an Inventory Management Dashboard using Power BI to help Warehouse and In-plant Inventory Managers effectively manage inventory levels and maintain service levels.
+The dashboard provides key insights into stock status, reorder levels, inventory turnover, demand forecasting, and more.

 # Tools Used:
-Power BI Software
+Power BI : For data visualization, analysis, and dashboard creation.

-Excel
+Excel : For data storage, pre-processing, and integration with Power BI.

 # Key Components of the Inventory Analysis Dashboard:
-ABC Classification

-XYZ Classification

-Inventory Turnover Ratio
+ABC Classification : Categorizes inventory based on importance, typically by value and volume, to prioritize management focus on critical items.

+XYZ Classification: Analyzes demand variability, grouping items into categories with high, medium, and low demand predictability.

+Inventory Turnover Ratio : Measures the rate at which inventory is used up and restocked, reflecting efficiency in inventory usage.

-Safety Stock Levels
+Safety Stock Levels :  Calculates optimal safety stock to mitigate the risk of stockouts.

-Estimation of Reorder Levels and Safety stock
+Estimation of Reorder Levels and Safety stock : Determines reorder points to help plan stock replenishments.

-Calculation of Average weekly demands
+Calculation of Average weekly demands : Tracks demand trends to aid in more accurate forecasting.

-Stock Status
+Stock Status : Provides real-time insights into current stock levels and potential shortages.

-Forecasting for the next time period
+Forecasting for the next time period :Projects future demand based on historical trends.

 # Visualization Used:

-• Stack Area chart: which shows the average, Cummulative of ABC corporation.

-• Cards, gauge, slicer to shows the requirement according to particular areas.

-• Tables, matrix, line charts for distributions, stock reports and turnover ratio.

-• Different Types Of DAX functions to analyse the actual data.

-• With the help of DAX Created Calculated Columns and Rows (for combining dates etc.)
+- Stack Area Chart: Depicts cumulative metrics (e.g., cumulative value or quantity) for different categories (ABC).

+- Cards, Gauges, and Slicers: Display key metrics (e.g., inventory levels by area, safety stock requirements).

+- Tables and Matrices: Provide detailed data views on stock distribution, turnover ratio, and reports.

+- Line Charts: Show trends over time, like changes in inventory levels or turnover rates.

+- DAX Functions: Used extensively for calculations, aggregations, and custom columns.
+Calculated Columns and Rows in DAX help combine or manipulate data (e.g., creating time-based segments for analysis).

 # Steps followed for Creating Inventory Management Dashboard:

-In power BI-> Upload Excel File -->GET DATA

-Performing ETL

-Performing DAX Operations STEPS FOR Visualization
+Data Import:

+Upload Excel files or connect to data sources using Power BI’s Get Data feature.

+ETL Process (Extract, Transform, Load):

+Clean, shape, and transform data in Power Query Editor.
+Normalize data to ensure accuracy in analysis (e.g., remove duplicates, handle missing values).

+Data Modeling:

+Establish relationships between tables, set primary keys, and organize data for analysis.
+Use calculated columns and measures in DAX for complex calculations.

+DAX Operations:

+Create measures for KPIs like average demand, reorder points, and turnover ratios.
+DAX expressions are used for custom calculations and time intelligence functions (e.g., cumulative totals).

+Visualization Setup:

+Select appropriate charts, cards, and tables to visualize data insights.
+Use slicers to enable filtering by categories (e.g., product type, region).
+Format visualizations for clarity and ease of interpretation.

+Dashboard Finalization:

+Arrange visuals to create an intuitive, user-friendly layout.
+Customize colors, labels, and tooltips for better readability.

 [NOTE : IF YOU WANT DETAIL STEPS FOR THIS PROJECT, I HAVE ATTATCHED A PPT FOR IT.]

 # Conclusion:

-Using this Dashboard, Inventory Managers have effectively Control in which we are Storing & maintain the Service levels by ordering Right Re-order points.
+This Inventory Management Dashboard empowers inventory managers to control stock effectively, reducing the risk of overstocking or stockouts.
+By setting optimal reorder points and monitoring real-time stock status, it enables proactive decision-making and supports better service level maintenance.